 Gathering Samples, Collecting Data, Building Knowledge

-Our Chemistry and Flow Program is conducted for the partners in the Middle Huron Initiative (MHI), Livingston Watershed Advisory Group (WAG) and the Alliance of Downriver Watersheds (ADW) to better understand nutrient and contaminant loading dynamics in the Huron River Watershed.
+Our Chemistry and Flow Program is conducted for organizations and municipalities in the Middle Huron Partners, Livingston Watershed Advisory Group (WAG) and the Alliance of Downriver Watersheds (ADW) to better understand nutrient and contaminant loading dynamics in the Huron River Watershed.
 The program also aims to identify pollutant loading hot spots and evaluate collective progress of best management practices designed to minimize stormwater-related impairments.
 Our long-term goal for this program is to evaluate progress toward improving overall water quality within the Huron River Watershed.

-Our chemistry and flow monitoring program is designed to complement monitoring conducted by municipalities, universities, the Michigan Department of Environmental Quality (MDEQ) and others.
+Our Chemistry and Flow Monitoring Program is designed to complement monitoring conducted by municipalities, universities, the Michigan Department of Environment, Great Lakes and Energy (EGLE) and others.
 The sites are sampled for nutrients, bacteria and background chemistry twice monthly from April to September.
 Data are collected from stream locations that facilitate the establishment of relationships between land cover and ecological stream health.